Nile Rodgers: 2020s: Keith Urban, Beyoncé, Grammys, Coldplay

 In January 2024, the World Economic Forum announced that Rodgers would receive its 2024 Crystal Award.
 Presented during the opening session of the event, the announcement stated that Rodgers would be honored for his "efforts to make the world a more peaceful, equal and inclusive place through his music, his commitment to fighting systemic racism, inequality and injustice, and by championing innovative youth voices."
 In March, he was named Polar Music Prize Laureate, together with Esa-Pekka Salonen.
 He was among many star guitarists to contribute to a new version of Mark Knopfler's "Going Home: Theme of the Local Hero" in aid of the Teenage Cancer Trust, produced the song "Electric Energy" (with Ariana DeBose and Boy George) for Maetthew Vaughn's film Argylle, and worked with Alfie Templeman on his second studio album, Radiosoul, featuring on the track "Just A Dance".
 He provided guitar on Norwegian DJ Kygo's self-titled fifth studio album, on the track "For Life", also featuring English singer Zak Abel.
 He also provided additional guitar on British pop rock band Coldplay's song "Good Feelings", which features vocals from Nigerian singer Ayra Starr.
 The song was included on the band's tenth studio album Moon Music.

-Rodgers again worked with Beyonce on her 2024 album, Cowboy Carter.
+Rodgers again worked with Beyoncé on her 2024 album, Cowboy Carter.
 He was nominated for a 2025 Grammy Award for Best Pop Duo/Group Performance as a writer of "Levii's Jeans" (featuring Post Malone).
+Rodgers featured on "Talk To Me", with Damiano David and Tyla, which was released in September 2025.

+Before the Moment with Nile Rodgers, a podcast from IHeartMedia's Ruby Studio and Lincoln, launched in September 2026.
+A conversation between Rodgers and his guests about the pivotal moments in their lives and careers, the first episodes in the series feature artists including Sienna Spiro, John Legend, Alex Warren, Miguel, and the Goo Goo Dolls.